kellyshreeve/AB-testing-rides-analysis/README.md

 ## Source Data

-The analysis is based on three datasets:
+There are three source datasets:
   1. Local ride share companies and their total number of trips (n=64)
   2. Local neighborhoods and their average number of drop offs (n=94)
   3. Ride share trips with start time, weather, and duration (n=1068)